salvatorethroughdata/Chocolate-sales-dashboard/README.md

 This Power BI project analyzes global chocolate sales transactions.

 The goal of the analysis is to evaluate sales performance, identify top-performing countries and salespeople.
+The company's hypothetical target of 15 million was easily achieved.

 ---